zukunft/zukunft.com/docs/llm/pending.md

 ### word and triple

-if the user has logs out e.g. this url http://localhost/http/view.php?m=64&9m=90&9id=347&9z=0 is used to show the logout page, which is fine.
-If from here the login page is called, the back url should be included, so that after the login not the logout page is shown but instead the page for url '... m=90&9id=347 ...'

 check why in the word default view the views tab is sometimes missing and only the changes tab is shown e.g. here src/test/resources/web/html/workflow_write/change_word_wf2/wf2_show_edit_back.html

-if no picture of the user is uploaded create a random picture and show it in the top write corner if the user is logged in

-if user have done some overwrites to an object e.g. there has been some rows in the user_words table the overwrites of others user should be shown in create
+if a user has been logged in and the person icon is blue never use the page cache.
+Add a TODO Prio 1 that the page cache should used again as soon as the auto refresh job and setup is fine.

 create a phrase_values view that shows all values related to a phrase in up to four columns depending on the screen size like e.g. word default view.
 For this first read the e.g. 1000 (a config.yaml value) most relevant (high impact) values related to the phrase from the database.
 Than get for each column a phrase that is often used in the values e.g. for city it could be inhabitants, and use the phrase as a column headline

 add to /docs/llm/3 that "more" should always be a link that shows more. e.g. more in the values table should link to the phrase_values view just created

+if user have done some overwrites to an object e.g. there has been some rows in the user_words table the overwrites of others user should be shown in create

 ### triple